ganeshrvel/pub-rules/README.md

 }
 ```

-- IMPORTANT: If the input Rules list is an empty array or null and 'isRequiredAll' is false or not set then no error will be thrown for any other constraints.
+- IMPORTANT: If the input Rules list is an empty array or null and 'isRequiredAll' is false or not set then no errors will be thrown for the subsequent constraints.

 ```dart
 final groupRule = GroupRules(